MooersLab/latextips/README.md

 ## Writing math equations

 Overleaf does not support code snippets.
-Emacs's [yasnippet](https://github.com/joaotavora/yasnippet) package eases creation of snippets.
+Emacs's [yasnippet](https://github.com/joaotavora/yasnippet) package eases the creation of snippets.
 Snippets and especially the [LaTeX-auto-acitvating-snippets package](https://github.com/tecosaur/LaTeX-auto-activating-snippets) can ease the writing of equations.
 The Swedish mathematician Mark Olson provides an [awesome demo](https://www.youtube.com/watch?v=5cGsiRtBK9I) of these features in a short video.

 Overleaf is not the best environment for writing a lot of equations.
-If snippets in Emacs is too overwhelming, use the GUI-driven equation editor in [LyX](https://www.lyx.org/) or use the free stand-a-lone [LaTeXiT.app](https://www.chachatelier.fr/latexit/) to typeset the math equations and paste the final code into your LaTeX document.
+If snippets in Emacs are too overwhelming, use the GUI-driven equation editor in [LyX](https://www.lyx.org/) or use the free stand-a-lone [LaTeXiT.app](https://www.chachatelier.fr/latexit/) to typeset the math equations and paste the final code into your LaTeX document.
 LaTeXiT enables you to store the equations in a library.
 You can name the equations and add comments to them.
 The library supports folders for organizing the equations into groups.